Trout fishing on Yellow Breeches Creek at Boiling Springs Pennsylvania

 If Yellow Breeches is high, warm, crowded, or access-limited, compare Tulpehocken Creek for a tailwater option, Spring Creek for technical limestone trout, or Little Lehigh Creek for spring-creek style fishing.

-Check PFBC rules for the exact Yellow Breeches Creek section before fishing, including special-regulation language near Boiling Springs and Allenberry.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check PFBC rules for the exact Yellow Breeches Creek section before fishing, including special fishing rule language near Boiling Springs and Allenberry.

 Boiling Springs area